 Both regular and mid-career hires are thoroughly trained on Canon’s information security measures and rules through group training.
 In addition, all employees undergo annual information security training using our e-learning system.

-Canon believes that establishing a system to ensure that business operations can continue after a natural disaster or emergency represents one of the most important social responsibilities of any company.
-Based on this recognition, we have formulated a business continuity plan (BCP)*1 and Canon Group Disaster Preparedness Guidelines, and are working hard on advancing business continuity measures for disasters, including upgrading buildings constructed according to old aseismic design standards, concluding disaster agreements with local communities, and developing systems for collecting information and reporting.
+Canon’s Headquarters building and core facilities for information systems and research and development are concentrated in suburban areas of Tokyo.
+As the incidence of earthquakes in Japan is relatively high, it is also at greater risk of earthquake damage than other countries and regions.
+Canon also has a global network of facilities and offices engaged in research and development, procurement, production, logistics, marketing, and servicing.
+The occurrence of earthquakes, floods, other natural disasters, or terrorist attacks could cause disruption of the infrastructure for such facilities and offices.
+Canon believes that establishing a system to ensure that business operations can continue in the event of such a natural disaster or emergency represents one of the most important social responsibilities of any company.
+Based on this recognition, we have formulated a business continuity plan (BCP)*1 and Canon Group Disaster Preparedness Guidelines, and are taking other measures to ensure business continuity in the event of a disaster.
+Such measures include putting in place a backup system based on parallel production of similar models at a number of sites, upgrading buildings constructed according to old aseismic design standards, concluding disaster agreements with local communities, and developing systems for collecting information and reporting.

 We have updated all Group company facilities in Japan, setting up emergency communications equipment and support structures, and inculcated a sense of readiness in our employees through practical disaster-preparedness training.
-We also have systems that use data from Canon surveillance cameras installed at each Group site so that any damage caused by natural disasters or other emergencies can be evaluated swiftly.
+We also have systems that use data from surveillance cameras installed at each Group site so that any damage caused by natural disasters or other emergencies can be evaluated swiftly.
 Furthermore, we have prepared a leader’s manual in order to safeguard human life immediately following a natural disaster or fire, prevent secondary disasters, and protect company assets.
 Using this manual as a model, Group companies are also creating localized manuals based on the unique risks in the areas where they operate to facilitate the smooth restoration of services in the event of a disaster.
-Last year, 39 operational sites conducted emergency drills based on these manuals.
+Last year, 45 operational sites conducted emergency drills based on these manuals.

-|Taxes on income before income taxes (hundred million yen)||1,180||1,161||827||980||962|
+|Taxes on income before income taxes (hundred million yen)||980||962||561||343||719|

-|Effective tax rate on income before income taxes (%)||30.8||33.4||33.8||27.7||26.5|
+|Effective tax rate on income before income taxes (%)||27.7||26.5||28.7||26.4||23.7|